Derek-Wds/MAD-VAE/README.md

   tensorboard --logdir v_log --port 9090
   ```
   Then the tensorboard will be available at `localhost:9090`

+### Testing
+* Testing code is available in the `experiments` directory.
+  * `test.py` runs whitebox attacks against a pretrained MAD-VAE – outputs results to files in the `experiments` directory
+  * `test_black.py` runs blackbox attacks against a pretrained MAD-VAE – outputs results to files in the `experiments` directory
+  * `test_confusion.py` prints the LaTeX code for a test-data confusion matrix
+  * `valid_generate_data.py` generates validation data in the data directory at the root of the project.

 ### Plotting
 * We provide the plotting scripts for adversarial images and model output, as well as t-SNE and UMAP dimension reduction algorithms.
 All these can be found in the `plotting` directory.